ablanco1950/LicensePlate_Yolov8_MaxFilters/README.md

 Unzip the file with the test images test6Training.zip, taking into account when unzipping you can create a folder

-test6Training inside the test6Training folder, there should be only one test6Training folder, otherwise you will not find the test images
+test6Training inside the test6Training folder,there should be only one test6Training folder, otherwise you will not find the test images

 Model Train: